mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I started my blog project and I am really excited to show you guys but I will only show you when I will be done

 **Thoughts:** Not enough hours in a day...

+### Round 1 Day 35: July 23, 2017

+**Today's Progress**: I did a php contact form for "The Complete Web Developer Course 2.0" course & I tried paper.js & howler.js doing the patatap clone from "The web developer Bootcamp" course.

+**Thoughts:** I don't feel comfortable enough with Wordpress to do my blog as I want so I registered for a complete course on wordpress...